Cosmological parameter inference with Bayesian statistics: Numerical tools

 \subsubsection{A first example of parameter inference}

-In order to exemplify the numerical tools learned in this section, let us go back to the coin toss example seen in Sec. \ref{sub:BTPP}.
-Since our main interest is that the reader understands the basic procedure given in this section, let us try to estimate the value of $p$ (or region of values for $p$) that best matches our data (hence, we assume only the 14 times that the coin was thrown).
-To calculate the posterior distribution \eqref{ex4} we use the MHA.
+In order to put into practice the numerical tools, we take again the coin toss example seen from Section \ref{sub:BTPP}.
+Let us try to estimate the value of $p$ (or region of values for $p$) that best matches our data (we assume only the 14 times that the coin was thrown).
+To calculate the posterior distribution \eqref{ex4}, we use the MHA.

-As mentioned before, we consider a likelihood given by a binomial distribution \eqref{ex2} and a normal distributed prior \eqref{ex3} ($a=b=1$).
-As our first ``guess" for $p$ we consider $p_i=0.1$.
+As mentioned before, we consider a likelihood given by the binomial distribution \eqref{ex2} and a normal distributed prior \eqref{ex3} ($a=b=1$).
+As our first guess for $p$, we consider $p_i=0.1$.
 We generate a new candidate $p_c$ as $p_c=p_{cu}+G(p_{cu},\hat\sigma)$, where $G(p_{cu},\hat\sigma)$ is our proposed Gaussian distribution centered at $p_{cu}$ with variance $\hat\sigma=0.1$; $p_{cu}$ is the current value of $p$, for our first step is $p_{cu}=p_i$.
-Then, we introduce the MHA in a Python code, as can be seen in Appendix \ref{app:MCMC}.
-Our final result, (shown in Fig. \ref{posteriord}), is a posterior distribution that matches very well with the results calculated analytically (shown in Figure \ref{coin0}).
-Numerically we obtained $p= 0.695^{+0.123}_{-0.107}$, where the upper and lower values for $p$ correspond to the $1\sigma$ standard deviation.
+Then, we introduce the MHA in a Python code.
+Our final result (shown in Figure \ref{posteriord}) is a posterior distribution that matches very well with the results calculated analytically (shown in Figure \ref{coin0}).
+Numerically, we obtained $p= 0.695^{+0.123}_{-0.107}$, where the upper and lower values for $p$ correspond to the $1\sigma$ standard deviation.
 Notice that we have plotted the width of our $1\sigma$, $2\sigma$ and $3\sigma$ confidence regions in the same figure.
 To complement the example (and Figure \ref{posteriord}), we also show in Figure \ref{chain2} the Markov Chains generated by our code.
 It is easy to see that the chains oscillate with small amplitude around the mean value.

-To complement the example we also show in the right panel of Figure \ref{posteriord} the Markov Chain generated by our code where we have considered 5000 steps in our chain.
-It is easy to see that the chain oscillates with a large amplitude around a middle value.
-This amplitude is expected because we do not have enough data to constrain more accurately the value of $p$.

-Remark: In appendix \ref{app:MCMC} we include the MCMC algorithm using an explicit code for the MCMC process.
+Remark: In Figure \ref{fig:MCMCcode}, we include the MCMC algorithm using an explicit code for the MCMC process.
 However, in Python there are some modules that can simplify this task.
 For example, PyMC3 \cite{pymc3} is a Python module that implements statistical models and fitting algorithms, including the MCMC algorithm.
-We use this module at the end of this section by applying the tools already learned.
+We use this module at the end of this section.